mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/policy-controls/gatekeeper/index.md

 Gatekeeper uses the [OPA Constraint Framework][opa-constraints] to describe and enforce policy.
 Before you can define a constraint, you must first define a `ConstraintTemplate`, which describes both the [`Rego`][opa-rego] (a powerful query language) that enforces the constraint and the schema of the constraint.
 The schema of the constraint allows an admin to fine-tune the behavior of a constraint, much like arguments to a function.

-The Gatekeeper repository includes a [library of policies][gatekeeper-library] to replace Pod Security Policies which we will use in the following tutorials.
+The Gatekeeper repository includes a [library of policies][gatekeeper-library] to replace Pod Security Policies which you will use in the following tutorials.

 ### Prevent privileged pods